frederic-perez/AmE-dictionary/data/dictionary.md

 __Jehova’s Witness__
 __jejune__
 __jell__ _v_ _The plans didn’t jell._
+__Jell-O Belt__ _n_ The Mormon Corridor region, which has the highest Mormon populations, was nicknamed the “Jell-O Belt,” referring to the 20th-century Mormon cultural stereotype that Mormons have an affinity for Jell-O.
 __jelly doughnuts__
 __jelly glass__
 __jelly mold__ _n_ A mold for forming jelly in ornamental shapes.